KaniiKania/kg-website/README.md

 # Kania Games Website
-This is a website that I initialy created as a school project, now it's updated but still needs more changes and improvements.
+This is a website that I initialy created as a school project, now it's updated to serve as actual Kania Games website.